LTLA/gesel-manuscript/paper.md

 where the reference sets are derived from a variety of sources such as previous experimental studies or _de novo_ computational analyses.
 GSEA allows scientists to summarize a large list of gene identifiers into a tangible biological concept such as "syntaxin binding" or "T cell receptor signaling pathway".
-User-supplied lists are typically derived from differential expression analyses of transcriptome-wide assays like RNA sequencing, but any list of genes can be used here, e.g., cluster-specific marker lists from single-cell RNA sequencing studies.
+User-supplied lists are typically derived from differential expression analyses of transcriptome-wide assays like RNA sequencing, but any list of genes can be used, e.g., cluster-specific marker lists from single-cell RNA sequencing studies.

-Given the popularity of GSEA in transcriptomics, it is not surprising that many statistical methods and implementations are already available to perform this analysis.
+Given the popularity of GSEA in transcriptomics, it is not surprising that many software tools are already available to perform this analysis.
 Most existing GSEA tools operate inside frameworks like R/Bioconductor [@young2010gene; @wu2012camera; @korotkevich2021fast] and require both installation of software and associated programming knowledge to use.
 Web applications like Enrichr and GeneTrail [@chen2013enrichr; @backes2007genetrail] provide more user-friendly interfaces that require minimal computational knowledge, targeted to the majority of bench scientists.
 These applications use a conventional backend architecture where the browser sends a request containing the user-supplied list of genes to a backend server;